 This section outlines the physical parameterizations used in the operational HWRF model, which fall into the following categories: (1) microphysics, (2) cumulus parameterization, (3) surface layer, (4) PBL, (5) LSM, and (6) radiation.
-It closely follows the basic WRF physics tutorial of Jimy Dudhia mentioned above.
+It closely follows the basic WRF physics tutorial of Jimy Dudhia (https://dtcenter.org/events/wrf-nmm\tutorial06\summer/Presentations/NMM\Physics\Dudhia.pdf).
 Horizontal diffusion, which may also be considered part of the physics, is not described in this section.
 The WRF system has been expanded to include all HWRF physics and, for each category, the operational HWRF employs a specific choice within the WRF spectrum of physics options.
-As mentioned above, the HWRF physics initially followed the physics suite used by the benchmark operational GFDL hurricane model, but in the last few years several modifications have been introduced.
+The HWRF physics initially followed the physics suite used by the now-retired GFDL hurricane model, but in the last few years, several modifications have been introduced.